liqd/adhocracy3/src/adhocracy_core/docs/websockets.rst

           "resource": "RESOURCE_PATH",
           "child": "CHILD_RESOURCE_PATH" }

-    In practice this usually means that the resource has been deletd or marked as hidden (see :doc:`deletion`).
+    In practice this usually means that the resource has been deleted or marked as hidden (see :doc:`deletion`).

   * If a child (sub-Pool or Item) in the Pool is modified::